Documentation – Beta v23.1

 The new information capacity measurements take advantage of overlooked capabilities of the slanted-edge method.

-Why two calculations (Edge variance and Noise image)?
+Why two calculation methods (Edge variance and Noise image)?

-The Edge variance was developed first, starting in late October 2022.
-It was presented at the Electronic Imaging 2022 conference.
-The Noise image was developed in February 2023, about a month after the conference.
-It measures more image quality parameters than the Edge variance method.
+The Edge variance method was developed first, in late October 2022, and was presented at the Electronic Imaging 2023 conference.
+The Noise image, developed in February 2023, measures additional image quality parameters (NPS, NEQ, SNRi, and more).

 We currently recommend the Noise image method because we believe the camera information capacity measurement is slightly more accurate.
 The reason: it calculates the Noise Power Spectrum, while the Edge variance assumes the NPS is flat (white).
 On the other hand, The Edge variance method can provide useful (if imperfect) results for bilateral-filtered images (most JPEGs from consumer cameras), while the Noise image method is only recommended for uniformly or minimally-processed images.